This website uses cookies and fundamental trackers that process data from visitors who visit this website.

 - The public Client IP address of the visitor.

 - Information about the URLs of the domain of this website the visitor tried to visit including date and time and if it was successful.
-It also helps to identify potential danger like e.g. hackers scanning the website for security leaks (to detect suspicious behaviour).
+It also helps to identify potential danger like e.g. hackers scanning the website for

 - Information about the used web browser (User Agent), if available/applicable, to serve browser-appropriate content to the visitor.